 - 2 cups half and half

 - 16 oz packaged gnocchi or 6-8 servings homemade gnocchi

 - In a large pot, melt butter over medium heat.
-Saute onion, celery, and carrots, if diced.
-Cook for 5 minutes, then add garlic and cook until fragrant (about 3 seconds to 1 minute).
+Add in the onion, onion, celery, and carrots..
+Season with about ½ teaspoon salt and pepper.
+Saute for 5 minutes, or until the onions are becoming translucent and a little golden, then add the thyme and garlic and cook until fragrant (about 30 seconds to 1 minute).

-Add flour and stir well for a minute to cook out raw flour.
-Splash in chicken broth, 1/2 cup at a time, whisking quickly to ensure no lumps.
-Pour in rest of chicken broth, half and half, (add shredded carrots at this time) shredded chicken, and thyme, then allow to simmer for five minutes.
+- Add flour and stir well for a minute to cook out raw flour.
+Splash in chicken broth, ½ cup at a time, whisking quickly to ensure there are no lumps.

-Season with salt and pepper and cayenne to taste, then serve.
+- Season with kosher salt, black pepper, and cayenne to taste, then serve.